-And when your tummy gets rumbly, there are also tons of spots to find food in the park, including BackBeatQue, Chickie’s & Pete’s, Coasters Drive-In, Red Garter Saloon and more.
+And when your tummy is rumbly, there are also tons of spots to find food in the park, including BackBeatQue, Chickie’s & Pete’s, Coasters Drive-In, Red Garter Saloon and more.

 Roller coasters and thrill rides

-Once you’ve cooled off at Cedar Point Shores, dry off with a ride on one of the park’s record-breaking and high-flying rides, including Valravn, GateKeeper, Maverick, the 420-foot Top Thrill Dragster, and the world’s first ever giga-coaster, Millennium Force.
+Thrill seekers flock to the park’s record-breaking and high-flying rides, including Valravn, GateKeeper, Maverick and the world’s first ever giga-coaster, Millennium Force.

 Or if you’re really looking for a thrill, tackle the park’s newest coaster attraction, Steel Vengeance.